-Temporary Emergency Services of Tuscaloosa County is located at 1705 15th St..
-They provide resources and help for utility bills through Project SHARE.
+Temporary Emergency Services of Tuscaloosa County is located at 1705 15th St, Tuscaloosa, AL 35401..
+They provide financial resources, referrals and grant money.
+They may be emergency help for utility bills through Project SHARE.
 In addition, they also distribute food, clothing, heating bill grants, and other items to people with referrals.

 Another place to turn to is the Community Service Programs of West Alabama, Inc. Some of the programs they offer are below.
 Contact them at (205) 752-5429 to learn more.
 They also have an office at 601 17th Street, Tuscaloosa, Alabama 35401.

 - Free Food Vouchers - This is provided to help families stretch their food dollars and ensure they eat nutritious meals.
 The CSP community action agency has partnered with several local charities, agencies, non-profit agencies, and churches to provide families with their food needs.

 - Mortgage, rent and eviction prevention resources - Mortgage, rent, and housing counseling services are offered to struggling families.
 Some of the programs offered include include pre- and post-purchase counseling, rental counseling and grants, mortgage default and foreclosure prevention, and even home improvement and rehabilitation and counseling to the homeless.
 Community Service Programs of West Alabama bring different resources and services to the needy.
 They utilize budget and debt management programs, provide help with credit card debt, energy conservation, weatherization, and home maintenance information in the housing counseling process.